10 Burning FAQ from Buyers

 One of the first questions a buyer will ask is whether or not your business is profitable.
-They will want you to show them the bottom line in your financials, including revenue, cash flow and profit and loss statements.
+They will want you to show them the bottom line in your financials, including revenue, cash flow, and profit and loss statements.
 Also, they will want to see a healthy multi-year trend of increasing revenue and a forecast for continued revenue growth.
 Providing documentation that the business is steady and growing will likely make a positive impression.

 4. What Is Its Position in the Market?

 Is your business uniquely positioned in the market?
 Buyers will be impressed if your business offers products or services that differentiate it from competitors.
 Smart, forward-thinking prospects will scrutinize your products and operational processes in order to assess your business’s ability to retain its position in the market.